lukasroegner/homebridge-nello/README.md

 npm install homebridge-nello -g
 ```

-If you want to see a snapshot image for the video doorbell service please install ffmpeg (See here: https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki)
+You need to install ffmpeg in order to see the unlock button in the notification (See here: https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki)

 When you want to use the video doorbell service you must add a camera accessory over the "Add Accessory" menu and enter the same code you have defined for your Homebridge.